-In 1976, 1,700 collections from the and other interested scientists. germplasm bank were evaluated for rust resistance at CIAT and Popayán; 189 were resistant at both locations.
-These collec- were consistently resistant to rust in two tions will be further tested and incor- years of IBRN testing.
-P699 and P717 have pods (Table 2).
-No P. vulgaris entries were porated into future International Bean
+In 1976, 1,700 collections from the germplasm bank were evaluated for rust resistance at CIAT and Popayán; 189 were resistant at both locations.
+These collections will be further tested and incorporated into future International Bean Rust Nurseries (IBRN) for testing against races of the fungus not present in Colombia.

-Twenty-six IBRN sets, each containing different races of the pathogen, or of promise in donor countries, were sent to 14 12 of 14 sets sent in 1975, and four of the 26 sent in 1976 have been received.
+Twenty-six IBRN sets, each containing 123 cultivars, reported as resistant to different races of the pathogen, or of promise in donor countries, were sent to 14 cooperators during the year.
+Results from 12 of 14 sets sent in 1975, and four of the 26 sent in 1976 have been received.
 These were analyzed by computer using a resistance index generated from pustule size (1-5) and percentage of infection intensity, from observations at 30 and 45 days after planting (Fig. 5).
-Summarized results have been distributed to IBRN collaborators
+Summarized results have been distributed to IBRN collaborators and other interested scientists.